 Today, residents and visitors revel in what the Tollesons built.
-Within a 15-mile radius of town you can: trek the hiking trails of Estrella Mountain Regional Park; enjoy the arts and culture of downtown Phoenix; enjoy Cactus League spring training at two stadiums (the March homes of the teams from Chicago, Los Angeles, Cincinnati, and Cleveland); catch a National Football League or National Hockey League game at University of Phoenix Stadium and Gila River Arena, respectively; or see cars zoom around the track of Phoenix International Raceway.Visit City Site
+Within a 15-mile radius of town you can: trek the hiking trails of Estrella Mountain Regional Park; enjoy the arts and culture of downtown Phoenix; enjoy Cactus League spring training at two stadiums (the March homes of the teams from Chicago, Los Angeles, Cincinnati, and Cleveland); catch a National Football League or National Hockey League game at State Farm Stadium and Gila River Arena, respectively; or see cars zoom around the track of Phoenix International Raceway.Visit City Site

 Southwest Valley Chamber of Commerce | 289 N. Litchfield Rd. | Goodyear, AZ | (623) 932-2260 | www.southwestvalleychamber.org